Search

 Irving wants to represent the country he was born in…Oz bless ya Kyrie

-Irving is the second Australian taken at No.1 in the NBA Draft in seven years, after Andrew Bogut was selected at No.1 by Milwaukee Bucks in 2005.
+Irving marks the second Australian to be drafted at No. 1 in seven years, following Andrew Bogut’s selection by the Milwaukee Bucks in 2005.

 “I’m really looking forward to the NBA.”

-“I have dual citizenship with Australia and America.
+“I have dual citizenship with Australia and America.”

 “I want to be claimed by Australia.”

-Buford Balony says: Another aussie No1 draft pick.
-Soon the dreamteam will mean the Aussie Boomers.
+Buford Balony says: Another Aussie No.1 draft pick.
+Soon, the dream team will mean the Aussie Boomers.

 Newsletter